Luna G3 CPAP Review: Data Access Guide

 What Is the Luna G3?

-The Luna G3 is an auto-titrating CPAP (AutoCPAP) machine manufactured by BMC Medical (Beijing Medical Corporation) and distributed in the United States primarily by React Health under the Luna brand.
+The Luna G3 is an auto-titrating CPAP (AutoCPAP) machine manufactured by BMC Medical and distributed in the United States primarily by React Health under the Luna brand.
 The physical device is identical to the BMC G3 A20 sold in international markets.
-What distinguishes the Luna G3 from those versions is the firmware: the Luna G3 ships with a newer firmware generation (G3-2.SC.73.04 and later) that writes a structurally different SD card format.
+The Luna G3 ships with different firmware versions that write different SD card formats.
+CPAP Clarity has been verified against contributor data on G3-2.SC.73.04, G3-2.00.77, and G3-2.11.02.33.

 BMC Medical is the same company behind the BMC E-20A, the machine commonly supplied through UK rental programs like Intus Healthcare.
 The Luna G3 sits above the E-20A in the product line.
 It offers a similar set of therapy features but a more modern internal architecture.